Bank of England makes biggest interest rate hike in 30 years | Headlines

 The Bank of England has announced its biggest interest rate increase in three decades as it tries to beat back stubbornly high inflation fuelled by Russia's invasion of Ukraine and the disastrous economic policies of former Prime Minister Liz Truss.

-The bank boosted its key rate by three-quarters of a percentage point Thursday, to 3%, after consumer price inflation returned to a 40-year high in September.
-The aggressive move to prevent inflation from becoming embedded in the economy was in line with market expectations after a more cautious half-point increase six weeks ago.
+The central bank boosted its key rate by three-quarters of a percentage point on Thursday, to 3 per cent, after consumer price inflation returned to a 40-year high in September.

+The aggressive move was expected after a more cautious half-point hike six weeks ago and comes as the bank sees a "very challenging outlook'' for the UK economy.

+"High energy, food and other bills are hitting people hard.
+Households have less to spend on other things.
+This has meant that the size of the UK economy has started to fall,'' the bank said in its November monetary policy report.

-The rate increase will likely be the Bank of England's eighth in a row and biggest since 1992.
-It comes after the U.S. Federal Reserve on Wednesday announced a fourth consecutive three-quarter point jump as central banks worldwide tackle inflation that is eroding living standards and slowing economic growth.
+The rate increase is the Bank of England's eighth in a row and the biggest since 1992.
+It comes after the US Federal Reserve on Wednesday announced a fourth consecutive three-quarter point jump as central banks worldwide combat inflation that is eroding living standards and slowing economic growth.

-The U.K. central bank may opt to raise rates by as much as 1 percentage point to show it is serious about tackling inflation after facing criticism for being slow to react earlier this year, said Luke Bartholomew, senior economist at abrdn.

 The war in Ukraine boosted food and energy prices worldwide as shipments of natural gas, grain and cooking oil were disrupted.
 That added to inflation that began to accelerate last year when the global economy began to recover from the COVID-19 pandemic.